 Microsoft’s digital transformation is a story of evolutionary change, resilience, and adaptation across multiple eras of information technology.
 From our origins as a traditional IT organization to becoming a modern engineering organization focused on driving AI-powered innovation, we in Microsoft Digital remain a catalyst for change within the company and our industry.

-With our insights borne of customer and employee obsession, we’re committed to streamlining IT operations while prioritizing security, revolutionizing user services, and facilitating corporate functions growth and development.
+With our insights born from customer and employee obsession, we’re committed to streamlining IT operations while prioritizing security, revolutionizing user services, and facilitating corporate functions growth and development.
 All with the overarching goal of making Microsoft employees everywhere more productive while showing our customers and partners what’s possible as we move forward together into the future of IT.

 Our IT digital transformation story offers valuable lessons for organizations in the midst of their own IT journey.
 They include: